Geoff Walden

 The hills near the Traunsee Lake in the Salzkammergut region of Austria (east of Salzburg) were chosen as the site for an underground tunnel system, begun in January 1944, under the codenames "Dachs" (Badger) and "Zement."
 The works were originally planned as an underground headquarters for the Luftwaffe, and then as a site for research and testing of the "Wasserfall" anti-aircraft rocket and the intercontinental "Amerika-Rakete," but these plans were never realized.
 The Ebensee works eventually were used for petroleum refining and the manufacture of motor parts for tanks and trucks, by the Steyr-Daimler-Puch works of Linz and the Nibelungenwerk factory of St. Valentin.

 Two separate works were located in the Ebensee hills -- Anlage A was a large system closer to the lake and town, and Anlage B was a smaller system adjacent to the concentration camp, just to the southwest.
 Neither system was completely finished before the end of the war, but the tunnels in Anlage A were more extensive, and larger.
-At the end of the war, Anlage A contained a working petroleum refinery (which later produced gasoline for the U.S. Army).
+At the end of the war, Anlage A contained a working petroleum refinery (which later produced 60-octane gasoline for the U.S. Army).
 Only one or two of the tunnels of Anlage B, where tank and truck motor parts were made, reached any sort of completion; and none were as long as planned, nor were the side connecting passages finished.

 The work was performed by slave labor, with inmates brought from the Mauthausen camp.
 The Ebensee camp, adjacent to the Anlage B tunnels, has all but disappeared today, save for the main gate and a memorial on the site.
 Some 8200 inmates died at this camp before it was liberated on 6 May 1945 by the U.S. Army.
+Tunnel 5 of the Anlage B system is maintained today as a memorial.
+(Google Maps link to Anlage B memorial site)

 The photo on the left, dated 21 July 1945, shows the Ebensee refinery works in operation under the U.S. Army.
-This view shows the multi-story aspect of the refinery at Anlage A - the rails going up the slope lead to another opening at an upper level, where smoke from the refining process is issuing.
-Plans of Anlage A show four of these upper level tunnels.
-Although the tunnel opening on the main level is labeled 7 in this post-war photos, it was more likely Tunnel 1 or Tunnel 2 on the German plan.
+This view shows the multi-story aspect of the refinery at Anlage A - the rails going up the slope beside the Tunnel 7 entrance lead to an upper level, where smoke from the refining process is issuing from a camouflaged chimney.
+Plans of Anlage A show four upper level tunnels, but there are two other mid-level tunnels that do not appear on the plans.
+The photo on the right shows the interior of Tunnel 2 of Anlage A- one of the two-story tunnels - in 1945.
+(U.S. Army photos)

 Entrance to a tunnel of the Anlage A complex in 1945.
 The tunnel entrances were comparatively small, to protect against bomb blasts, and the tunnels themselves were taller and wider a short distance inside.
 Steel blast doors were planned for the entrances, but none were installed.
 (U.S. Army photo)